shaneh2/coding_test/src/README.md

 '''
-Here is an example of this function being used:
+Here is an example of this function being used, comparing percentage differences between Bath and Bedford:
 '''
 one_df = df.query("Town_city=='BATH'").copy()
 another_df = df.query("Town_city=='BEDFORD'").copy()